Nineluj/cloudcrackr/images/README.md

-## Docker images that are deployed by the tool to crack the passwords.
+## Docker images
+Images like these are deployed by the tool to crack the passwords.

-22
+## Writing your own
+...